Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications

 \begin{proof} The correctness of Algorithm~\ref{alg:main} follows from Equation~\eqref{eq:hamo:in:cpdag} and Theorem~\ref{theorem:cliquepicking}.
 By Theorem~\ref{theorem:runtime}, it performs polynomially many arithmetic operations.
-Since $\hamo(G)$ is bounded above by $n!$ (let $n$ be $|V_G|$), all operations run in polynomial time because the involved numbers can be represented by polynomially many bits:
+Since $\hamo(G)$ is bounded above by $n!$, with $n$ denoting $|V_G|$, all operations run in polynomial time because the involved numbers can be represented by polynomially many bits. \end{proof}